bazonkerista/tom/README.md

 This is a dynamic Keyboard and Joystick Binding Viewer to reference on the other monitor or print.

-It's a single html file, no libs, it can:
+It's a single html file, download tom.html and open it.

+Some features
 - Load custom mappings
 - Load new versions of the game default bindings
 - Set to light them for printing